Syntropysoft/syntropylog-doc/docs/production/graceful-shutdown.md

 # Graceful Shutdown - Critical for Production

-> ⚠️ **CRITICAL**: This boilerplate is **MANDATORY** for production applications.
-Without it, your application may lose logs and crash unexpectedly during Kubernetes pod termination.
+> ⚠️ **CRITICAL**: This boilerplate is **MANDATORY** for ALL applications (development and production).
+Without it, your application may lose logs and crash unexpectedly when stopped.

 ## 🚨 Why Graceful Shutdown is Essential

-When Kubernetes sends a termination signal (SIGTERM) to your pod, your application has a limited time to shut down gracefully.
+When your application is stopped (either by Ctrl+C in development or SIGTERM in production), it needs time to shut down gracefully.
 Without proper shutdown handling:

 - **Lost logs**: Logs in the queue may never be flushed
 - **Corrupted data**: Incomplete operations may leave data in an inconsistent state
 - **Resource leaks**: Connections to Redis, brokers, and databases may not be closed properly
-- **Pod crashes**: Application may be forcefully killed, causing data loss
+- **Application crashes**: May be forcefully killed, causing data loss

 ## 🔧 Required Boilerplate